Board of Directors

 Lindsay Robinson

-Lindsay is a professional engineer with a B.Sc. in mechanical engineering from the University of Manitoba and certified Building Energy Modelling Professional by ASHRAE.
+Lindsay is a professional engineer with a B.Sc. in mechanical engineering from the University of Manitoba and holds professional certifications from ASHRAE in Building Energy Modelling and Decarbonization.
 He also has training in solar engineering, geoexchange and passive house design.
-He is currently working with Efficiency Manitoba as a Mechanical Systems Engineer and was previously in building energy modelling roles at WSP, Crosier Kilgour and Integrated Designs Inc.
+He is currently working with Efficiency Manitoba as a Mechanical Systems Engineer and Strategic Initiatives Technical Lead, supporting both residential and commercial programs.

 Read More about Lindsay Robinson